 4. Share your organization’s goals

 It is essential to share your organization’s goals for the near future and highlight the expectations from the new hire by defining his role in achieving this goal.
 Establish the fact that the employee and the employer grow together.

 All Employees, new hires, and laterals alike are constantly, are looking to improve their skill sets.
 A clear roadmap with training programs scheduled during the coming months that are integrated well with the new hire’s performance management plan will indicate to the new hires that the company will take all efforts to increase their skill set and contributions in an organized manner.

-A new employee orientation program is not a one-time event, but an on-going process.
+A new employee orientation program is not a one-time event, but an ongoing process.
 Feedback plays an important role here.
-Provide a timeline for the new hire indicating when and how his inputs will be taken.
+Provide a timeline for new hires indicating when and how their inputs will be taken.
 Ensure to act on the inputs given and communicate to the new hire that the issue is being addressed or has been solved.

 Helping to create a great workplace is very appealing – especially to managers and leaders who are aware of the benefits that come with great workplaces.
 The Aberdeen Report 2010 survey revealed that the initial experiences of a new employee have a direct impact on an organization’s productivity and profitability.
 The report also states, “Make a good impression and you can be considered an employer of choice.”